coatl/rubymacros/README.txt

  * some ruby syntax is unsupported in files using macros
  * files using macros must be loaded via Macro.require;
  * Kernel#require will not recognize macros
- * RedParse Node tree format will be changing slightly
  * macros cannot be scoped
  * no variable (or other) hygiene